Jellyfish-AI/jf_agent/README.md

 ```

 Make sure that at least these fields are configured for Jellyfish to pull.

+Note that the `print_apparently_missing_git_repos` mode requires that Jellyfish have access to the
+Development custom field and that we have already processed your data with this field included.

 Additional Jellyfish functionality is enabled if the following fields are pulled:
 ```